-Have you ever seen your cat being startled by something and his tail becoming puffy?
-Usually it may stay this way for several minutes, especially if the cat is frightened by a noise, but is not able to tell what was the source of it.
-Also, your cat’s tail may be accompanied by upward hair on the hid part of his back.
-Why is he doing so?
-Why is your cat’s tail big and puffy?
+Have you ever noticed that when something startles your cat, his tail becomes big and puffy?
+Usually, it may stay like this for several minutes, especially if the cat is frightened by a noise, but is not able to tell what was the source of it.

 In addition to the puffy tail, the hair may be standing on your cat’s lower back.
 So, what is going on?
 Why your cat has got a puffy tail?

 The reason is similar to why we, humans, get goosebumps.
 Goosebumps are small bumps on your skin that usually appear when you are cold or scared or even emotional.
 They make your skin look like that of a plucked goose, hence the name.

 Standing hair makes your cat’s tail appear larger

 The function of goosebumps is to make the hair stand.
 In a horrid situation, your body produces adrenaline, which then makes tiny muscles in our skin to contract and create a little bump at the follicle of every hair.

 Erected hair, also called piloerection, serves several functions.
 For us, piloerection is just a remnant of our ancestors, since we have very little hair on our skin.
 Well, most of us have.
 However, for cats and other animals, piloerection is a big deal.

 - Foremost, standing hair makes the animal look larger.
 This is why it’s so useful in horrific situations.
 It’s beneficial to be large and scary if something threatens you.
 If you appear big and scary, you are more likely to scare the intruder away.

 - An additional benefit is that puffy hair makes better heat insulation.
 So it’s why goosebumps show up when it’s cold.
 Standing hair traps air between the hairs which works well to preserve heat, just like mineral wool or a sweater does.